Battle of Newtown

 The Battle of Newtown (August 29, 1779) was the only major battle of the Sullivan Expedition, an armed offensive led by Major General John Sullivan that was ordered by George Washington to end the threat of the Iroquois who had sided with the British in the American Revolutionary War.
-Opposing Sullivan's four brigades were 250 Loyalist soldiers from Butler's Rangers, commanded by Major John Butler, and 350 Iroquois and Munsee Delaware.
-Butler and Mohawk war leader Joseph Brant did not want to make a stand at Newtown, and instead proposed to harass the enemy on the march, but were overruled by Sayenqueraghta and other indigenous war leaders.
+Opposing Sullivan's four brigades were 250 Loyalist soldiers from Butler's Rangers, commanded by Major John Butler, and 350 Iroquois and Delaware (Lenape).
+Butler and Mohawk war leader Joseph Brant did not want to make a stand at Newtown, and instead proposed to harass the enemy on the march, but were overruled by Sayenqueraghta and other Indigenous war leaders.

 This battle, which was the most significant military engagement of the campaign, took place at the foot of a hill along the Chemung River just outside what is now Elmira, New York.

 Terrain

 The engagement occurred along a tall hill, now called Sullivan Hill and part of the Newtown Battlefield State Park.
-The hillside, running southeast to northwest next to the Chemung River, was a mile long at its crest, which rose 600 ft above the road at its base leading into the Delaware village of Newtown.
-The slope of the hill was covered with pine and dense growth of shrub oak.
+The hillside, running southeast to northwest next to the Chemung River, was a mile long at its crest, which rose 600 ft above the path at its base leading into the Delaware village of Newtown.
+The slope of the hill was covered with pine and a dense growth of shrub oak.
 Hoffman Hollow, a marshy area of small hillocks and thick stands of trees, was just to the east of the hill.
 A small watercourse, called Baldwin Creek, ran through the hollow and emptied into the Chemung River (referred to as the Cayuga branch in Sullivan's reports).
 The creek followed the hill northwest on the opposite side from the river and had steep western banks.

-Iroquois and British Preparation
+Iroquois and British preparation

 In May 1779, in response to rumours of a planned American invasion of Iroquois territory, Butler, accompanied by five companies of Butler's Rangers and a detachment of the 8th Regiment of Foot, left Fort Niagara and established a forward operating base at Kanadaseaga located near the northern end of Seneca Lake.
 In the middle of August, Butler accompanied by about 300 Seneca and Cayuga warriors led by Sayenqueraghta, Cornplanter, and Fish Carrier moved south to the Chemung River where they were joined by Joseph Brant and Brant's Volunteers, as well as a number of Delaware.

 Butler and Brant suggested that, because of the size and composition of Sullivan's forces, harassment raids would be more effective than making a stand.
 They were overruled by Sayenqueraghta, Cornplanter and the Delaware who selected a position on the north side of the Chemung River for an ambush.